 Human Rights Watch would also like to thank the many organizations of persons with disabilities, Aboriginal and Torres Strait Islander peoples’ rights, human rights, women’s rights, and prisoners’ rights organizations, activists, lawyers, and mental health professionals working in the fields of Aboriginal and Torres Strait Islander peoples’ rights, prisoners and disability rights and mental health who shared their insights and analyses with us or otherwise provided assistance.

-A special thank you to the Planter Wheeler Foundation for the financial support that made this research and report possible.
+A special thank you to the Planet Wheeler Foundation for the financial support that made this research and report possible.

 Most importantly, Human Rights Watch thanks all those who shared their experiences in Australian prisons and forensic mental health units, all of whom spoke with courage and dignity about their personal histories and concerns.